alijazayeri/tempowork/README.rst

 *************
 Some of the other algorithms in the literature are surveyed in the following two papers:

-If the data set composed of a set or sequence of static or temporal networks (**Note:** this paper comes with supplementary materials):
+If the data set composed of a set or sequence of static or temporal networks (**Note:** this paper comes with supplementary materials in a separate file from the main paper):

 	Jazayeri A. and Yang C. C., *Frequent Subgraph Mining Algorithms in Static and Temporal Graph-Transaction Settings: A Survey*, in IEEE Transactions on Big Data, 2021 https://doi.org/10.1109/TBDATA.2021.3072001